gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 secrets obtained during DTLS initial handshake.

-If the attacker succeeds in changing the DTLS Key Management Methods in either INIT, INIT-ACK or both chunks, the peers will not be able deriving the same keys and the Association will not be possible to proceed.
+If the attacker succeeds in changing the DTLS Key Management Methods in either INIT, INIT-ACK or both chunks, the peers will not be able to derive the same keys and the Association will not be possible to proceed.

 Thus, as long as the DTLS Key Management Method includes the ordered list of protection